VisionAll of Florida’s mothers and infants will have the best health outcomes possible through receiving high quality evidence-based perinatal care.

 - Acquire the financial resources necessary for the ongoing development and sustainment of the FPQC.

-Strategic Plan Note: After the FPQC’s Governance Meeting in late September 2012, the FPQC Leadership Staff and Team continue to analyze and develop our strategic plan based on attendees’ feedback.
+Strategic Plan Note: The FPQC Leadership Staff and Team continue to analyze and develop our strategic plan based on our stakeholders' input.
 The above version is still in draft form.
-Final decisions on the exact verbiage of the strategic plan will be made by April 2013.
+Final decisions on the exact verbiage of the strategic plan will be made by December 2013.